EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {: #fig-EDHOC-EALS title="EALS extension of EDHOC."}
 {: artwork-align="center"}

-The enrollment procedure described here is assuming that the EALS server/Join Registrar/Coordinator is EDHOC client.
-This setting has the properties that the

-1. The EALS server initiates the protocol
-2. The EALS client is authenticated first (EDHOC message_2)

-Item 1. allows the EALS server to orchestrate many concurrent enrollments.
-Item 2. allows the EALS server to authenticate and authorize the EALS client before completing the protocol.

-For certain deployment settings the reverse roles may be favorable, and it is straightforward to embed the enrolment protocol in EDHOC with interchanged roles.
-The details are FFS.
+Appendix B1 of {{I-D.selander-ace-cose-ecdhe}} shows how to embed EDHOC in a CoAP message exchange, a similar embedding can be applied here.

 TBD Detail the protocol

-TBD CoAP binding.
-Same as in EDHOC?

 TBD name of resource?
 POST /edhoc?

 TBD CoAP Response codes to communicate success or failure of the EALS function?

-# Application to 6tisch #
+# Application to 6TiSCH #

 One candidate embedding of EALS into a bootstrapping architecture is as described in {{I-D.ietf-6tisch-minimal-security}}.
-The new device, or pledge in 6TiSCH terminology, requests to be admitted into the network managed by the Join Registrar/Coordinator.
+The new device (a.k.a.
+Pledge) requests to be admitted into the network managed by the Join Registrar/Coordinator.
 The Pledge maps to an EALS/CoAP client, and the Join Registrar/Coordinator maps to an EALS/CoAP server.

 When a pledge first joins a constrained network, it typically does not have IPv6 connectivity to reach the Join Registrar/Coordinator.
 For that reason, pledge communicates with the Join Proxy, a one hop neighbor of the pledge.
 Join Proxy statelessly relays the exchanges between the pledge and the Join Registrar/Coordinator.

 As in the model of {{I-D.ietf-6tisch-minimal-security}}, the Join Proxy plays the role of a CoAP proxy.
 Default CoAP proxy, however, keeps state information in order to relay the response back to the originating client, in this case the pledge.
 To mitigate Denial of Service attacks at the Join Proxy, {{I-D.ietf-6tisch-minimal-security}} mandates the use of a new CoAP option, Stateless-Proxy option, that allows the Join Proxy to operate statelessly.

-This document also mandates the use of the Stateless-Proxy option.
+The use of EDHOC as described in {{sec-edhoc}} enables mutual authentication and authorization of Pledge and Join Registrar/Coordinator, and supports the use of the Stateless-Proxy option in order to provide the CoAP Proxy functionality described in this section.

-# Application to Anima #
+# Application to ANIMA #

 Another application of EALS is to the BRSKI {{I-D.ietf-anima-bootstrapping-keyinfra}} problem statement.
 BRSKI specifies an automated bootstrapping of a remote secure key infrastructure (BRSKI) using vendor installed X.509 certificate, in combination with a vendor authorized service on the Internet.
 BRSKI is referencing Enrolment over Secure Transport (EST) {{RFC7030}} to enable zero-touch joining of a device in a network domain.
-The problem statement from BRSKI is imported into this document:

-   Bootstrapping a new device can occur using a routable address and a cloud service, or using only link-local connectivity, or on limited/ disconnected networks.
-Support for lower security models, including devices with minimal identity, is described for legacy reasons but not encouraged.
-Bootstrapping is complete when the cryptographic identity of the new key infrastructure is successfully deployed to the device but the established secure connection can be used to deploy a locally issued certificate to the device as well.
+The same approach can be applied using EDHOC instead of EST, as is outlined in this document.

 The audit/ownership vouchers specified in {{I-D.ietf-anima-bootstrapping-keyinfra}} are carried as part of EDHOC application-defined extensions, as described in {{sec-edhoc}}.
+Nonces of the EDHOC protocol can be used for freshness also of the authorization step.

 The limitations of applicability to energy-constrained devices due to credential size applies also to this document, and further work is needed to specify certificate formats relevant to constrained devices.
-Having said that, one rationale for this document is a more optimized message exchange, which is favorable in low-power deployments.
+Having said that, one rationale for this document is a more optimized message exchange, and potentially also code footprint, which is favorable in low-power deployments.

 # Security Considerations # {#sec-cons}